 Carnegie Trust offers Carnegie-Caledonian PhD scholarships to pursue three years of postgraduate research leading to a PhD at a university in Scotland.
 UK/EU students (First-Class Honours undergraduate degree from a Scottish university) and Non-UK/EU domiciled students with a First-Class Honours undergraduate degree from a Scottish university can apply for these PhD scholarships.

-A First-Class Honours undergraduate degree from a Scottish university is a prerequisite for consideration for Scholarships.
+A First-Class Honours undergraduate degree from a Scottish university is a prerequisite for consideration for programmes .
 Final year students of a Scottish university who expect to achieve a First-Class Honours degree are eligible for nomination but will be disqualified from the competition if they do not achieve a First-Class.

 - Application Deadline: 28th February 2019, 5 PM

-- Course Level: Scholarships are available for pursuing postgraduate research leading to a PhD at a university in Scotland
+- Course Level: The studentships are available for pursuing postgraduate research leading to a PhD at a university in Scotland

-- Study Subject: Scholarships are open for doctoral study in any field.
+- Study Subject: The studentships are open for doctoral study in any field.

-- Scholarship Award: Scholarships will cover the followings:
+- Award: financial aid positions will cover the followings:

-Carnegie Scholarships are awarded for the support of full-time or part-time research studies leading to a doctorate at a Scottish university (Aberdeen, Abertay, Dundee, Edinburgh, Edinburgh Napier, Glasgow, Glasgow Caledonian, Heriot-Watt, Highland & Islands, Queen Margaret, Robert Gordon, St Andrews, Stirling, Strathclyde and West of Scotland).
+Carnegie The studentships are awarded for the support of full-time or part-time research studies leading to a doctorate at a Scottish university (Aberdeen, Abertay, Dundee, Edinburgh, Edinburgh Napier, Glasgow, Glasgow Caledonian, Heriot-Watt, Highland & Islands, Queen Margaret, Robert Gordon, St Andrews, Stirling, Strathclyde and West of Scotland).

 To be eligible, part-time students should plan to study for no less than 50% of full time.
 The research expenses and stipend payable to the student may be adjusted accordingly.
 Part-time students in full-time, or near full-time employment, are not eligible for a stipend.